 Author’s note: for a quick read on why you shouldn’t vote in November 2018 either, scroll down to the September 2018 update.

 I suspect a lot of people have made the decision not to vote this year.
 They don’t want to have anything to do with this election or our candidates, though I’m not sure why.
-There is a clear choice.
-One talks too much and the other doesn’t say enough.

 Are we at risk of running out of minorities for Democrats to pander to?
 Black Americans in poverty wore out their welcome.
 They speak too strongly to the failure of liberal politics to do anything but bring in votes.
 Hispanics are a better choice, especially this year.